shubin8/assessment-3/README.md

 Introduction
 The program allows users to create bookings, add services, calculate total prices, and approve or reject each booking.
-I use several programming principles including KISS (Keep It Simple, Stupid), DRY (Don’t Repeat Yourself), loops, and global variables.
+I use several programming principles including KISS (Keep it simple, stupid), DRY (Do not repeat yourself), loops, and global variables.
 This booking system shows the code is maintainable, readable and understandable.
 And last it also shows the booking details and statistics which make it perfect for customers

 Features
 •	Customer information: Collect customer information such as form of ID, ID number, and passenger name and print it clearly to make it clear to everyone.